-Come in for happy hour from 5 to 7pm on Thursdays and Fridays or drop in for dinner throughout the week.
+Come in for happy hour, or drop by for dinner, on Thursdays, Fridays and Saturdays.
 Either way, stay for the dance.
 The swanky, wood-paneled space is just steps from the K Street Corridor.
 Cruise through four separate floors and expect to move to popular music, including hip-hop, R&B, top 40 and even reggae.
 Do dress to impress, discriminating doormen are onsite.

 Renowned DJs like Tiesto and Steve Aoki have hit this venue’s stage, with the audiophile-friendly space seeking to channel the acoustics of a recording studio.
 The club’s music technology includes a German-imported d&b audiotechnik system complemented by four-inch thick soundproof foam in the walls and ceiling.
 Choose between a variety of event options, including EDM parties (featuring house, trance and more), Latin and hip-hop nights.
 Want more?
 Two overhanging disco balls and 85-plus lighting fixtures will capture your attention after the sound system pulls you in.